WilcoSp/ms-prettify/readme.md

 ```

 # What is it?
-An module to convert MS to human readable time and Human readable time to MS, with advanced options.
+An module to convert MS to human readable time to MS with advanced options.

 # Note
 - Requires Node.jS v14 or later.